retroj/mowedline-manual/index.md

 Project Status
 --------------

+__June 19, 2016:__ Version 2.0.0 --- mowedline now uses keywords
+instead of symbols to specify properties for widgets.
+See [configuration](/mowedline/configuration) to find out how to update your config.

+__June 12 2016:__ Version 1.0.0 --- Add support for transparent window
+background.
+Add active-window-title widget, to show the title of the currently focused window.
+Consider a flex option of 0 to mean _not_ to flex.
+Look at the XDG\_CONFIG_HOME environment variable to find the configuration file, instead of always only looking at `~/.config/mowedline`.

 __August 3, 2015:__ Version 0.2.8 --- simplified configuration syntax;
 window margins; basic window transparency (non-compositing); mowedline can now be used as a library.